Contents

 Testing panics and errors

 So far, we have chosen to test things that matched our expectations of how the code was supposed to work and how the user and the environment were supposed to behave.
-But, we should also plan for the scenarios in which things don't go as expected, and still we want our program to react properly.
-We should also test for these situations and those tests are as important as the ones that check the successful use cases.
+But we should also plan for scenarios where things don't go as expected, and still have our program react properly.
+We should also test for these situations, and those tests are as important as the ones that check the successful use cases.

-Now that I am on the topic, I would like to argue against a misconception that some non-technical managers have about tests.
-If you are on the technical side of software development and you have one of those managers, you will be able to identify them when they ask a question to you that is usually very similar to: "If you have (fully) tested the code, how come we still have bugs?" 🤯 Tests aren't omniscient!
-On the contrary, they tend to be very narrow in scope and they focus on a very well defined use case.
-And that also means that, most likely, you have not have written a test for each possible use case.
-The good news is that if you detect anything that wasn't covered by your tests and that use case isn't working properly, i.e., your code is buggy, you can write a test to verify that use case, fix the code and avoid any future regressions.
-And by regression, I mean any change to the codebase that re-introduces an error that had been previously fixed.
+Now that I am on the topic, I would like to argue against a misconception held by some non-technical managers about tests.
+If you are on the technical side of software development and you have one of those managers, you will be able to identify them when they ask you a question that is usually very similar to: "If you have (fully) tested the code, how come we still have bugs?" 🤯 Tests aren't omniscient!
+On the contrary, they tend to be very narrow in scope and focus on a very well-defined use case.
+And that also means you most likely have not written a test for each possible use case.
+The good news is that if you detect anything that wasn't covered by your tests and that use case isn't working properly, i.e., your code is buggy, you can write a test to verify that use case, fix the code, and avoid any future regressions.
+And by regression, I mean any change to the codebase that reintroduces an error that had been previously fixed.
 Do you feel better now?
 I do.

-Testing the not so happy path is as important, if not more as testing your code to know that it implements the desired features.
+Testing the not-so-happy path is as important, if not more so than testing your code to ensure it implements the desired features.
 In this case, you are testing the edge cases.
-What happens when things deviate from the desired scenario.
-And while it is hard to guess and anticipate everything a hideous user could do, you can at the very least start by ensuring that you are handling the errors properly.
+What happens when things deviate from the desired scenario?
+And while it is hard to guess and anticipate everything a hideous user could do, you can at the very least start by ensuring you are handle errors properly.

 Expecting Panics 😱

 A panic in Rust is the only exit from a situation when there is no way to recover.
-It prints a message and performs housekeeping tasks (unwind and clean up the stack, and exit.)
+It prints a message and performs housekeeping tasks (unwinding and cleaning up the stack, and exiting).
 However, sometimes, we exercise our poetic license and panic! in other situations.
 Most of them –let's be honest– out of laziness.
 And, yes, I am referring to those shameful unwrap that we do now and then.
-Whatever the case might be, we still want to test when we expect a panic to be triggered.
+Whatever the case, we still want to test when we expect a panic to be triggered.

 Remember when I told you that our initial implementation of Supervillain.set_full_name() wasn't very robust?
-I meant that things would go wrong at run-time if the provided name argument contained less than two words, and the result might not be as desired if we had more.
+I meant that things would go wrong at run-time if the provided name argument contained fewer than two words, and the result might not be as desired if it contained more.
 Let's implement what to do when set_full_name() receives an argument that doesn't contain two words.
 We will panic when there aren't two components in the provided string.

 if components.len() != 2 {